BillyTian/code_3levelHTE/README.md

 # code_3levelHTE
-This repository includes R code for reproducing Figure 2 and 3, Table 1 to 3, Web Table 1 to 6, and Web Figure 1 in the paper [Li F, Chen X, Tian Z, Esserman DA, Heagerty PJ, Wang R. Planning Three-Level Cluster Randomized Trials to Assess Treatment Effect Heterogeneity.
-Under Review.]
+This repository includes an R file that has the functions to implement all the sample size and power methods developed in the paper [Li F, Chen X, Tian Z, Esserman DA, Heagerty PJ, Wang R. Planning Three-Level Cluster Randomized Trials to Assess Treatment Effect Heterogeneity.
+Under Review.].
+Besides, R code for reproducing Figure 2 and 3, Table 1 to 3, Web Table 1 to 6, and Web Figure 1 in the manuscript is also provided in folders.

 For questions or comments about the code, please contact Zizhong Tian at <zqt5121@psu.edu>.

+For the separate R file "sample size_power_calculations.R", it contains 2x3x3 functions that conveniently implement the sample size and power formulas for testing HTE, ATE, and unadjusted ATE under three levels of randomization scenarios.
+For the code that help to reproduce the simulations or plots in the paper, the descriptions are as follows:

 I. Supporting Files: These supporting files are sourced in the corresponding main files that reproduce the simulation tables and illustrative plots in the main manuscript as well as the supplementary web appendix.